Show ContentsLorett Surname History

 What does the name Lorett mean?

-Lorett is a name of Anglo-Saxon origin and came from the baptismal name Lora.
+The origins of the name Lorett are from the ancient Anglo-Saxon culture of Britain.
+It is derived from the baptismal name Lora.
 The surname Lorett referred to the son of Lora which belongs to the category of metronymic surnames.
 In Old English, patronyms and matronyms were formed by adding a variety of suffixes to personal names, which changed over time and from place to place.
 For example, after the Norman Conquest, sunu and sune, which meant son, were the most common patronymic suffixes.

 The name may also be the "name of locality of origin (Loire and various hamlets, and named after Loreto, Italy ); can also be a matronyme of Loret."